camercu/oscp-prep/CHEATSHEET.md

 cewl -e --email_file emails.txt -m 5  http://VICTIM_IP | tee cewl.txt
 ```

 Hydra is great for hitting web login forms.
+To use it, first capture a failed login using Burp.
+You need that to see how it submits the login request and to see how to identify a failed login.

 Hydra help/usage for specific module: